side-xp/unity-asset-templates/Documentation~/built-in-templates.md

 If another script is selected or you right-clicked on a script when using the menu, the generated script will inherit from it only if that parent type is also an interface.

+## JSON

+Generates a JSON (`*.json`) file.

+### Triggers

+- File extension is `*.json`
+- `json` alone, with a [`ScriptableObject`](https://docs.unity3d.com/ScriptReference/ScriptableObject.html) or [serializable](https://learn.microsoft.com/dotnet/api/system.serializableattribute) class script selected, or with any asset but a script selected

+### Special rules

+When using the `json` shortcut with an object selected:

+- If the selected object is an asset that is not a script, the output file will contain the serialized JSON representation of that asset
+- If the selected object is a script asset, the asset template will try to create an instance of it, serialize it as JSON, and put that JSON as content of the output file

 ## MarkDown

 Generates an empty *MarkDown* file (`*.md`).

+### Triggers

+- File extension is `*.md`

 ## Package Manifest